 The Great Fire of London engulfed 13,000 houses, nearly 90 churches, and scores of public buildings.
 The old St. Paul’s Cathedral was destroyed, as were many other historic landmarks.
 As estimated 100,000 people were left homeless.
 Within days, King Charles II set about rebuilding his capital.
 The great architect Sir Christopher Wren designed a new St. Paul’s Cathedral with dozens of smaller new churches ranged around it like satellites.
 To prevent future fires, most new houses were built of brick or stone and separated by thicker walls.
 Narrow alleyways were forbidden and streets were made wider.
 Permanent fire departments, however, did not become a fixture in London until well into the 18th century.

-In the 1670s, a memorial column commemorating the Great Fire of London was erected near the source of the calamity.
-Known as the Memorial, it was probably designed by the architect Robert Hooke, though some sources credit Christopher Wren.
+In the 1670s, a monument column commemorating the Great Fire of London was erected near the source of the calamity.
+Known as the Monument, it was probably designed by the architect Robert Hooke, though some sources credit Christopher Wren.
 The column stands 202 feet above the pavement and features sculpture and engravings that tell the story of the conflagration.
-Even though an official inquiry into the Great Fire concluded that "the hand of God, a great wind, and a very dry season" caused it, an inscription on the Memorial (removed in 1830) blamed the disaster on the "treachery and malice of the Popish faction."
+Even though an official inquiry into the Great Fire concluded that “the hand of God, a great wind, and a very dry season” caused it, an inscription on the Monument (removed in 1830) blamed the disaster on the “treachery and malice of the Popish faction.”

 In 1986, London’s bakers finally apologized to the lord mayor for setting fire to the city.
 Members of the Worshipful Company of Bakers gathered on Pudding Lane and unveiled a plaque acknowledging that one of their own, Thomas Farrinor, was guilty of causing the Great Fire of 1666.